 - Catherine: For me Beautiful LGBTI women means celebrating the diversity of women beyond binaried expectations of how women ‘should’ look and ‘should’ behave.
 I love that as LGBTI women we redefine beauty more broadly and organically.
 I love the idea of celebrating beauty beyond ‘skin’.
 I love the concept of beauty as a sense of pride in who we are.
 I love that we are finally celebrating this.

-The positive feedback about the Beautiful Women Campaign continues.
-Several months after the launch one of the participants who sent us an email from her friend of 18 years, living in the UK.
+Positive feedback about the Beautiful Women exhibition continues.
+Several months after the launch one of the participants sent us an email from her friend of 18 years, who was living in the UK.
 The email read:

 “Hiya …!!
 I wanted to share this with you – a friend of mine has recently come out as a lesbian and was really struggling with where to go from that point, and with people accepting her.
 She called me yesterday, in great excitement, to tell me that she’d found something that really cheered her up: a photography project all the way from Melbourne of LGBT women – and lo and behold, who’s the first picture?
 I was able to delightedly tell her, “That’s my friend Barb!!”
 She wanted me to tell you that seeing you (and all the other women) gave her a massive boost.”

-For the past 7 years Breastscreen Victoria has been working to ensure their services are LBTI inclusive.
-This work has included participating in the program How2 Create an LGBTI inclusive service in 2010 (report), sponsoring a film annually at MQFF and working with a committee of LGBTI experts on developing LGBTI inclusive services and achieving a Rainbow Tick.
+For the past seven years BreastScreen Victoria has been working to ensure their services are LBTI inclusive.
+This work has included participating in the program How2 Create an LBTI inclusive service in 2010 (report), sponsoring a film annually at MQFF and working with a committee of LBTI experts on developing LBTI inclusive services and achieving a Rainbow Tick.